BRACKNELL & DISTRICT POOL LEAGUE CONSTITUTION

 Players wishing to transfer from one Team to another outside of the season may do so without first obtaining a written agreement signed by both Captains.
 However, players who have transferred from one Team to another during the course of the previous Winter or Summer League season (whichever applies) will not be permitted to transfer to another Team until the end of that particular season except in exceptional circumstances and only following approval by the BDPL Committee.

-Score Cards will be provided for each match and one Score Card per Team is to be completed.
+Score Cards will be provided for each match and one Score Card per Match is to be completed.

 Each Captain will fill in the Card and then exchange with the opposing Captain.
-Both completed Score Cards are to be forwarded to the Fixtures/Results Secretary.
-Each Captain is responsible for ensuring their own Team's Score Card is received by the Fixtures/Results Secretary not later than the Saturday evening immediately following the match to which the Score Card relates.
+A completed Score Card is to be forwarded to the Fixtures/Results Secretary on the evening of the Match.
+The Captain of the winning team is responsible for ensuring the completed Score Card is received by the Fixtures/Results Secretary.

-Score Cards must be written out before the match commences and players’ names or the order of play cannot be altered.
-As Matches are played in two halves the second set of players need only be written down at the end of the first half.
+Score Cards must be written out before the match commences and players’ names or the order of play can only be altered at the end of each set of five frames.
+As Matches are played in three sets of five the second and third set of players need only be written down at the end of the first and second sets respectively.
 Substitutes must be named on the sheet before the start of the match.

 Singles and Doubles Knock-out Cup Matches will be a race to 5 frames.
 Quarter Final Matches will be a race to 7 frames, Semi Final Matches a race to 9 frames and the Final a race to 11 frames.